Wild Atlantic Way (North West) – Guided Walking Tour – 8 Days

 - Day 1 / Transfer from Dublin to Clifden

-- We will pick you up at Dublin Airport at 12 noon and transfer you to Clifden, travel time to our destination is approximately 4-hours, making several stops along the way.
-After checking in to your accommodation we will do a short walk to explore the town and it's many shops and pubs.
+We will pick you up at Dublin Airport at 1.30 pm and transfer you to Clifden, travel time to our destination is approximately 4-hours, making several stops along the way.
+After checking in to your accommodation we will do a short walk to explore the town and its many shops and pubs.
 Clifden is a lively town, packed with places to see and things to do, we guarantee you won't be bored here.
 Overnight: Clifden

 - Day 2 / Omey Island